keniasousa/keniasousa.github.io/_posts/2026-01-03-fifth-discipline-part-1.md

 5. See actions, events, behaviors as **systems**, interconnected, looking at the larger picture and how we interact beyond individual perspectives, looking at end-to-end processes deeply, looking for the root causes of behaviors so we can change them.

 It's easier said than done, but that's why we're reading this book.
-As I reviewed this material, I remembered that the book "The Toyota Way to Service Excellence" by Jeffrey Liker could help us put the Systems Thinking in practice using Lean Thinking.
 As we learn about Systems Thinking, we can see important concepts from Lean Thinking:

 - Train and develop people through **repeated practice**, challenge people to do their best as an individual and as a team,